awsdocs/amazon-kendra-developer-guide/doc_source/deploying.md

 ## Results component<a name="results-component"></a>

 The results component shows the response from the `Query` API\.
 The results are shown in three separate areas\.
-+ Suggested answers – These are the top results returned by the `Query` API\.
++ Suggested answers—These are the top results returned by the `Query` API\.
 It contains up to three suggested answers\.
 In the response, they have the result type `ANSWER`\.
-+ FAQ answers – These are the frequently asked questions results returned by the response\.
++ FAQ answers—These are the frequently asked questions results returned by the response\.
 FAQs are added to the index separately\.
 In the response, they have the type `QUESTION_ANSWER`\.
 For more information, see [Questions and answers](https://docs.aws.amazon.com/kendra/latest/dg/in-creating-faq.html)\.
-+ Recommended documents – These are additional documents that Amazon Kendra returns in the response\.
++ Recommended documents—These are additional documents that Amazon Kendra returns in the response\.
 In the response from the `Query` API, they have the type `DOCUMENT`\.

 The results components share a set of components for features like highlighting, titles, links, and more\.
 The shared components must be present for the result components to work\.